In shows that involve fighting, the sharper the weapon, the less likely its user will hit a character with it.

-- Taken to an extreme in Dragon Ball Z. Krillin's Kienzan attack ("Destructo-Disc" in the dub) can, unlike pretty much every other attack used against a stronger opponents, cut through anything... but missed damn near every single time it was used.
+- Taken to an extreme in Dragon Ball Z. Krillin's Destructo Disc attack can, unlike pretty much every other attack used against stronger opponents, cut through anything... but missed damn near every single time it was used.
 And even on the rare occasion when it did hit, it still managed to suck for him:

 - First, he managed to barely nick Nappa's face.
 Nappa responded by beating him senseless.

-- Later, he managed to cut off the tip Frieza's tail... but A) Frieza had him so far outclassed that it took a swarm of discs to land a single lucky hit, and B) once again, all this really did was annoy his opponent.
+- Later, he managed to cut off the tip of Frieza's tail... but A) Frieza had him so far outclassed that it took a swarm of discs to land a single lucky hit, and B) once again, all this really did was annoy his opponent.
 Krillin was blown to smithereens for his insolence shortly afterwards.

-kill befriending count in the series.
+- Let's examine Lyrical Nanoha.
+Energy attacks and bullets meant to deal Magical Damage?
+Effective as demonstrated by Nanoha, and to a lesser extent Teana, who both have some of the best "befriending" count in the series.
 Blunt weapons?
 Not quite as effective, but at least they hit often as shown by Vita and Subaru, and sometimes by Fate and Signum when they use unarmed attacks or the flat of their blades.
 Sharp weapons?
 The only time they're shown fully hitting someone who wasn't Undead or Mecha-Mooks was when Signum killed Zest.
 All the other times, they hit cloth, Deflector Shields, or weapons.
-An attempt to avoid this may be why Signum didn't get into as much battles as the other Captains and Vice-Captains in the third season.
-As she's shown to not be averse towards killing, her missing a lot would have made her look incompetent.
+An attempt to avoid this may be why Signum didn't get into as many battles as the other Captains and Vice-Captains in the third season.
+As she's shown to not be averse to killing, her missing a lot would have made her look incompetent.

 - Inverted in Claymore where clean amputations by bladed weapons are shown to heal with relative ease, and broken or crushed limbs are quite severe.
 Swords seem to hit most of the time.

-- Both used and averted in Karas.
-Used straight when Otoha is Karas, as the only living objects his sword gets used on are the semi-mechanical mikura demons.
+- Karas: Used straight when Otoha is Karas, as the only living objects his sword gets used on are the semi-mechanical mikura demons.
 Then averted when human!Otoha goes up against a bunch of gun-toting mooks and slaughters them with extreme prejudice.
-And lots of blood.

-- Depending on the situation, Wolverine counts.
-His claws are, canonically, some the sharpest non-magical things in all of existence.
-Whether he actually cuts PEOPLE with them seems to depend on whether or not it's relevant to the plot any more, as he's lampshaded the fact that he's "mellowed" since joining the X-Men.
+- Wolverine's claws are, canonically, some of the sharpest non-magical things in all of existence.
+Whether he actually cuts PEOPLE with them seems to depend on whether or not it's relevant to the plot anymore, as he's lampshaded the fact that he's "mellowed" since joining the X-Men.
 Probably so he can appear in a wider variety of situations.

-- Despite fighting the Legion of Super-Heroes, a team so populous that you can hardly throw a rock without hitting a teenage super-hero, The Fatal Five's Persuader finds it nearly impossible to hit one of them with his "Axe that can cut through anything" (even space).
+- Despite fighting the Legion of Super-Heroes, a team so populous that you can hardly throw a rock without hitting a teenage super-hero, Fatal Five's member Persuader finds it nearly impossible to hit one of them with his "Axe that can cut through anything".

 - In W.I.T.C.H., despite numerous mooks, redshirts, and important secondary characters being armed with swords and axes, no sharp weapons ever make contact with skin.
 Maces and quarterstaves are another matter.

-- Teenage Mutant Ninja Turtles - Michaelangelo and Donatello wield nunchaku and a rod, and so hit baddies left, right, and centre.
-Leonardo and Raphael are armed with a katana and a pair of sai, with the result that Leo just cuts inanimate objects, and Raph does...not much at all.
+- Teenage Mutant Ninja Turtles - Michaelangelo and Donatello wield nunchaku and a bo staff respectively, and so hit baddies left, right, and centre.
+Leonardo and Raphael are armed with dual ninjatos and a pair of sais, with the result that Leo just cuts inanimate objects, and Raph does...not much at all.
 Ironically, since staves and nunchaku are much easier to obtain, this led to much more violence among children imitating Mike and Don.
 This eventually resulted in Mike trading in his nunchakus for a grappling hook.

-- Use of the pommel as a blunt weapon is within correct use of sai, something which TMNT does not address often if at all.
+- Ironically, use of the pommel as a blunt weapon is within correct use of sai, something which TMNT does not address often if at all.
 Not to mention that sai aren't actually sharp in the first place.

 - The 2003 TMNT cartoon almost averted Leonardo's "cuts only inanimate stuff" by beheading the Shredder.
 Then we find out his real head is a little further south.
 No, not like that, the armor is actually empty, controlled by a tiny alien in the chestpiece.